procrastinate-org/procrastinate/docs/howto/django.md

 # Django integration

-While we tries our best for Procrastinate to be easily integrated into diverse kinds of applications, Django is special enough and widely used enough to have a special integration.
+While we try our best for Procrastinate to be easily integrated into diverse kinds of applications, Django is special enough and widely used enough to have a special integration.